 Combining their newly acquired technological tools and research skills, they learn what it means to be a true ally by practicing the art of listening when they are asked to interview a representative from the nonprofit.
 The class concludes with students speaking up by advocating through presentation on behalf of the nonprofit of their choice.

 Bookending their time at Marlborough, the new Social Justice Capstone is limited to seniors who demonstrate a previous commitment to volunteerism and asks them to draw upon the knowledge they have obtained throughout their previous experiences and Marlborough course work.
 Students dedicate the summer before their senior year to working at their nonprofit and their first semester of the school year to researching a proposed capstone project that is mutually agreed upon by the nonprofit.
 The project is executed in the second semester of her senior year.
 Reflection is a theme that is carried through the entire course from start to end

 Work around equity within diversity is best demonstrated through our affinity groups.
-Our student-led affinity groups are each guided by two faculty members and are a safe space for students that identify as Middle Eastern/Arab, Latina/Latinx, African-American, Asian/Pacific Islander, and LGBTQ+, and Jewish.
+Our student-led affinity groups are each guided by two faculty members and are a safe space for students that identify as Middle Eastern/Arab, Latinx, African-American, Asian/Pacific Islander, LGBTQ+, Jewish, and Armenian.

 Our affinity groups are thoughtful and powerful.
 We do not shy away from discourse around difficult topics such as racism, discrimination, and prejudice.
 Their community building transcends students as they lead efforts to create inclusion for their families within the Marlborough community.

 These groups openly take on the tremendous responsibility of presenting themes around diversity, equity, and inclusion to the entire school.
 Within the last two years they have bravely presented, speaking from personal experience, on the topics of microaggressions and identity intersectionality.